rgreminger/tilburg-science-hub/CONTRIBUTING.md

 # Contributing

-[Programming Practices for Research in Students](https://github.com/pp4rs) is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,
+[Guide for Reproducible Science and Programming Practices for Research Students](https://github.com/hannesdatta/reproducible-science-guide) is an open source project, and we welcome contributions of all kinds: new lessons, fixes to existing material,